-Everything and More That You Need to Know about How To Plan a Company Retreat
+Everything and More That You Need to Know about Planning a Company Retreat

 Why Plan a Company Retreat?

-Every company is going to have their unique reasons both for and against hosting a retreat.
-There’s a number of factors to take into consideration like size, distribution (where everyone is based), timing, and obviously the finances.
+Every company is going to have their unique reasons both for and against hosting a corporate retreat.
+There’s a number of factors to take into consideration like size, distribution (where everyone is based), timing, and obviously the finances (here’s a link on how much a company retreat really costs).
 The benefits may or may not outweigh the time and resources involved in hosting one, however figuring that out and having clear objectives upfront helps make the decision easier.

-In our case, the general purpose of our retreat is two-fold:
+In our case, the general purpose of our company retreat is two-fold:

 1. Business Introspection